Fahersto/Enterprise/README.md

 2. In *_scripts*, run the script file for your platform to build your project files.
     * Windows: **pm_Win32_VS2019.bat**
     * macOS: **pm_Mac_XCode11.command**

+    Mac users need to use `chmod u+x` or `chmod a+x` in Terminal to mark the script as executable before macOS will allow them to run it.
 3. In the root directory, open the newly generated `.sln` file (Visual Studio) or `.xcworkspace` file (Xcode) and build it.